DarkAutumn/triforce/README.md

 ## Running and Debugging the Models

-I develop on Linux, but in the past this project has worked fine on an up-to-date WSL2 Ubuntu instance on Windows (including the pygame based GUI).
-I do not test it on Windows, so your experience may vary.
+I develop on Linux, but in the past this project has worked fine on an up-to-date WSL2 Ubuntu 22 instance on Windows (the pygame based GUI also works).
+I do not test on Windows though, so your experience may vary if I've accidently broken something.

 Be sure to install dependencies with `pip install -r requirements.txt`.